-6 Tips on how to improve your mobile phone reception
+5 tips on how to improve your mobile phone reception

-Mobile | 1 August 2018
+Mobile Phone & Internet Blog | MATE | 1 August 2021

 We all love our smartphones: they bring untold convenience to our lives every day.

 1. Get to higher ground for your mobile phone signal

-2. Move toward a window
+2. Move towards a window when making phone calls

-5. Get to know your settings and options
+4. Get to know your settings and options

 Make sure you don’t have a configuration problem and know the difference between 4G and 3G.
 If you’re paying for high-speed 4G coverage but your phone displays only a little “3G” in the corner, your speeds will suffer.
 If you’re in an area with weaker reception, your phone may pick up the slower (but more widespread) 3G network.
 In this case, it’s a good thing.
 Slow is better than dead, right?
-But if you’re constantly seeing 3G, it’s time to check your phone’s settings or contact your provider.
+But if you’re constantly seeing 3G, it’s time to check your phone’s settings or contact your mobile phone provider.

-6. Boost your signal
+5. Boost your signal

 If all else fails, it’s time to try digitally boosting your signal.
 The Australian Communications and Media Authority (ACMA) gives two legal methods for doing so.
 For home, mobile phone repeaters or femtocell tech (if your carrier offers them); and for the road, a vehicle-mounted high-gain antenna.
 These can significantly improve mobile reception.
-But beware, the ACMA warns that mobile phone boosters are illegal in Australia, and mobile phone repeaters not authorized by your provider are, too.
+But beware, the ACMA warns that mobile phone boosters are illegal in Australia, and mobile phone repeaters not authorised by your provider are, too.